code-423n4/2023-07-tapioca-findings/data/GalloDaSballo-Q.md

 * 51. [L - Swappers are Single Segment](#L-SwappersareSingleSegment)
 * 52. [L - Duplicate Markets can be added by mistake](#L-DuplicateMarketscanbeaddedbymistake)
 * 53. [L - The above looks unnecessary, it's done automatically by `deploy`](#L-Theabovelooksunnecessaryitsdoneautomaticallybydeploy)
+* 54. [L - Widespread usage of block.time while system is meant to be on Arbitrum]

 # Executive Summary